google/fonts/cc-by-sa/knowledge/modules/using_type/lessons/designing_with_variable_fonts_in_desktop_apps/content.md

 </figure>

-Corel Draw also supports variable fonts, although its UI is slightly different to the approach of Sketch and Adobe.
+Corel Draw also supports variable fonts, although its UI is slightly different to the approach of Figma, Sketch, and Adobe.

-At the time of writing, Figma doesn’t currently support variable fonts.
-However, the [Variable Fonts plugin by Toni Gemayel](https://www.figma.com/community/plugin/966184368629063440/Variable-Fonts) acts as a useful stop-gap.

 [Nick Sherman](https://nicksherman.com) maintains a list of app, browser, and system support for variable fonts at [v-fonts.com/support](https://v-fonts.com/support/).